alimonapour/formaloo-todo-list/README.md

 - Tailwind CSS - A utility-first CSS framework.
 - Framer motion - Framer Motion is a production-ready motion library for React from Framer.
+- Headless UI - A set of completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.

 ## App Structure